 Beyond tech tools and automation, entrepreneurs can learn to prioritize and enhance efficiency by examining what work-life balance means.
 Since everyone’s idea of the “right” balance can vary, here are some general tips for juggling professional and personal success.

-When asked how they achieved work-life balance, 24 entrepreneurs all came to one overarching conclusion: scheduling.
-And it does not just work tasks and business meetings you need to put on your calendar.
+scheduling.
+And it does not just work tasks and business meetings you must put on your calendar.
 Your schedule should also include the time you’ll spend with family and friends, exercising, or relaxing.

 Besides scheduling personal time, it can help to establish regular work hours.
-Although it may be necessary to adjust for emergencies or time-sensitive requests, setting boundaries is important.
-Committing to work hours of 7 a.m. to 5 p.m., for example, can ensure you’re able to put business aside.
+Although adjusting for emergencies or time-sensitive requests may be necessary, setting boundaries is important.
+Committing to work hours of 7 a.m. to 5 p.m., for example, can ensure you can put business aside.

-Digital calendars and devices, in addition to project management applications, can keep track of your scheduled commitments and tasks.
-These tools can provide a snapshot of what you have left to accomplish and whether you have room for more.
-Some of these applications can generate reports to see how many hours you’re devoting to work versus your personal life.
+Digital calendars, devices, and project management applications can keep tracking your scheduled commitments and tasks.
+These tools can provide a snapshot of your accomplishments and whether you have room for more.
+Some of these applications can generate reports to see how many hours you devote to work versus your personal life.

-When you’re passionate about what you do, it can be easy to keep working because it doesn’t feel like work.
-If you work at home or traveling, it can be tough to separate business and personal time.
-A best practice is to establish a home office space that is only used for work.
-If you think you’ll be tempted to head back to your desk after dinner, shut the door at the end of your workday.
+business and personal time can be tough.
+A best practice is establishing a home office space only used for work.
+If you think you’ll be tempted to return to your desk after dinner, shut the door at the end of your workday.

-You can also turn off devices you use for work, including computers and smartphones.
+You can also turn off your work devices, including computers and smartphones.
 Devices that keep you connected to your email and social media accounts can be problematic.
 Turning them off when you’re scheduled to be done with work eliminates distractions that take you away from personal needs.
 There are Wi-Fi solutions like Plume HomePass that even give devices a “time out” so you can be in control of your device use.

 You should also set office hours and availability expectations with employees and clients.
 This can cut down on unnecessary communications, set an example, and build an organizational culture that values work-life balance.